Which EU directives applied to medical devices before 2022?

 Article 15 of the IVDR clearly states that manufacturers of medical devices are obliged to have within their organisation or at their disposal at least one person who has the necessary expertise in the field of medical devices.
 The responsible person must ensure that the technical documentation is prepared and maintained.

-What are the tasks of the authorised representative?
+What are the tasks of the authorized representative?

-In accordance with Article 11 "the manufacturer of a product not established in a Member State shall designate a single authorised representative".
-The authorised representative shall, inter alia, provide a copy of the technical documentation, thereby ensuring effective communication with the notified bodies in relation to the manufacturer’s obligations.
+In accordance with Article 11 "the manufacturer of a product not established in a Member State shall designate a single authorized representative".
+The authorized representative shall provide a copy of the technical documentation, thereby ensuring effective communication with the notified bodies in relation to the manufacturer’s obligations.

 What are Notified Bodies for?